top of page

 “the women have harbored the cancer for 21 years on average before it is large enough to be detected by mammography screening.”

-It also discusses the dangers of over diagnosis:
+It also discusses the dangers of overdiagnosis:

-Screening leads to over diagnosis, and interventions that are beneficial for real patients can be lethal for healthy over diagnosed people.
-Radiotherapy of over diagnosed women may kill at least as many as those who are spared dying from breast cancer by attending breast screening.
+Screening leads to overdiagnosis, and interventions that are beneficial for real patients can be lethal for healthy overdiagnosed people.
+Radiotherapy of overdiagnosed women may kill at least as many as those who are spared dying from breast cancer by attending breast screening.

-How are woman to decide when to begin having routine mammograms and how often to have a routine mammogram with this conflict in information?
-Adding thermography Imaging to a woman's routine screening is the perfect way to cover all the bases.
-Can you really rely on a mammogram?
+Can You Rely on a Mammogram?
 I have had the honor of working with many clients who have had breast cancer.
-Reflexology can help reduce the side effects of some of the medications as well as help with lymphedema.
-As part of taking a medical history, I ask my clients how they discovered their breast cancer.
-I have to say that it is very rare that a client tells me she discovered she had breast cancer from a routine mammogram.
+(See our previous blog post: How Reflexology Helps Women with Breast Cancer ) When I take their health history, I always ask these clients how they discovered their breast cancer.
+I have to say that it is very rare that a client tells me she discovered her breast cancer from a routine mammogram.
 One client had routine mammograms twice a year (due to lumpy breast tissue).
 She had her last mammogram 5 months earlier, but there was no detection of breast cancer.
 She ended up discovering a lump herself and underwent radiation therapy.
 Another client had a mammogram a year earlier.
 Once her breast cancer was discovered, the doctors went back to look at her mammogram and realized that the cancer was evident, but her mammogram was analyzed incorrectly.
-So – do you really want to only rely only on a mammogram to detect breast cancer?
+So – do you really want to rely only on a mammogram to detect breast cancer?
+This is why I recommend also getting regular thermography scans too.
 Future Hopefully in the future Thermographic Imaging of the breast will be a routine test, covered by insurance and available in hospitals.
-In fact, one of the clients mentioned above, after she was diagnosed with breast cancer, was tested at one of the hospitals in Israel with Thermographic Imaging to test the validity of this type of screening for detecting breast cancer.
-The test did show that she had high risk rate for cancer – but unfortunately for her it was too late to do something about it.
+In fact, one client, after she was diagnosed with breast cancer, was tested at one of the hospitals in Israel with Thermographic Imaging to test the validity of this type of screening for detecting breast cancer.
+The test did show that she had a high-risk rate for cancer – but unfortunately for her, it was too late to do something about it.
 She underwent surgery and is about to begin a very intense protocol of chemotherapy and radiation therapy.
 Please don't wait until Thermographic Imaging of the breast will be covered by your insurance.
 Pay for it privately and make an appointment today.
 This is one test where time is really of the essence to save lives.
 Special thanks to Dr. Ami Eyal, who patiently answered all of my many questions.

 ----